melipass/melipass/personal/bands-seen-live.md

 - The Blessed Madonna
 - The Brian Jonestown Massacre
 - The Cure
+- The Driver Era
 - The Holydrug Couple
 - The Mars Volta
+- The Offspring
 - The Radio Dept.
 - The Rasmus
 - The Strokes
+- Thirty Seconds to Mars
 - This Will Destroy You
 - Tortuganónima
 - Totó La Momposina